How to Tune Your LinkedIn Feed for Better Connections (and Better Clients)

 You don’t need to wait for great content (or clients) to find you.
 With a little strategy and a few solid systems, you can decide what shows up in your feed.

-You deserve a feed — and a client pipeline — that actually reflects the marketer and business owner you’re becoming.
+You deserve a feed that’s comfortable and actually reflects the marketer and business owner you’re becoming.

 FAQ: Tuning Your LinkedIn Feed